tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

     - it if DOES, return the data in XML format - and don't forget to send the correct `Content-Type` header!

 4) You might want to rename the **jsonResponses.js** file to **responses.js** - because this file is now returning BOTH JSON and XML

+- the **"accept-header-example-DONE"** link in myCourses can also give you some ideas on how to structure your XML and JSON

 <a id="phase4" />